-Jenny, who has oculocutaneous albinism, first tried her hand in goalball at the Southern Cross Games in New Zealand in 2006.
-While she enjoyed participating in the uniquely Paralympic sport, she shied away from it, having been involved in able-bodied sports her whole life.
+Jenny Blow, who has oculocutaneous albinism, first tried her hand at goalball at the 2006 Southern Cross Games in Auckland, New Zealand.
+Although she enjoyed participating in the uniquely Paralympic sport, she shied away from it, having been involved in able-bodied sport her entire life.

-Three years later, goalball became a permanent fixture in Jenny’s life.
-In a move to develop the sport in schools, former Australian coach Georgie Kenaghan visited the University of Sydney where Jenny was studying, to talk to future teachers about the sporting opportunities available to children with disabilitioes.
-Striking up a friendship, Georgie taught Jenny to play, and soon started a NSW team with fellow 2016 Australian Team mate Tyan Taylor.
+But in a move to develop goalball in schools, former Australian coach Georgie Kenaghan visited the University of Sydney in 2009 to speak to future teachers about sporting opportunities available to children with disabilities.
+Striking up a friendship, Georgie taught Jenny to play and they, together with future Paralympic teammate Tyan Taylor, formed a team in New South Wales.

-With only four months of experience, she competed at the National Championships where her team came 2nd and she was called up to the Australian squad.
-Her talents quickly developed and soon after, she made it her personal quest to qualify for the London 2012 Paralympic Games.
+With only four months of experience, Jenny competed at the National Championships, placing second, and her team was called up to the Australian squad.

 Jenny made her international debut the following year at the 2010 IBSA Goalball World Championships in Sheffield, England, a moment which remains …Read More